Singaporean’s Guide to Travel during Golden Week in Japan

 6. Make all reservations early

-For travelling, You can activate your Japan Rail Pass.
+For travelling, you can activate your Japan Rail Pass.
 The Japan Rail Pass (JR Pass) is a cost-effective rail pass for long-distance train travel in Japan.
 It offers unlimited rides on JR trains for one, two or three weeks at a specific cost.
 It comes in two types: ordinary and green cars.
-The latter is valid for green cars (first class cars) that offer more spacious seats than regular cars.
+The latter applies to green cars (first-class cars) that offer more spacious seats than regular cars.

 7. Allow extra time for travel